macourteau/docker-jenkins-buildessential/README.md

-# Jenkins Docker container with build-essential and clang
+# Docker container with Jenkins, Docker, build-essential and clang

 Run like this: